tomikyos/kinect-merge/README.md

 The program takes a sequence of registered frames captured with the Kinect depth camera and outputs a non-redundant point cloud.
 The algorithm uses covariance matrices to describe the directional variance of the measurements.
 It does not limit the captured area and it retains all captured detail.
-It is based on a paper by Merrell et al. [1].
+It is partly based on a paper by Merrell et al. [1].

 Process
 -------